 Lava Molten Rock from a Volcano

 Lava is molten rock that pours onto Earth's surface during a volcanic eruption.
 Once lava cools and solidifies it forms an igneous rock.

-The only difference between lava and magma is that one refers to molten rock whilst it's below the surface of the Earth and the other refers to molten rock once it has been spewed out from the vent of a volcano.
+The only difference between lava and magma is one refers to molten rock whilst it's below the surface of Earth, the other refers to molten rock after it's been expelled from the vent of a volcano.

-The lava flow in our photo is courtesy of Stan Celestian.
+Our photo which is courtesy of Stan Celestian is clickable and redirects to the original non-compressed image.
 The photo is of the eruption from Pu‘u ‘Ō‘ō (Mt Kīlauea) volcano in Hawaii.
-The eruption which began in 1983 lasted for thirty five years.
-It ended in 2018.
-The photo is clickable and redirects to the original full size image.
+The eruption began in 1983 and ended in 2018.